What is a Vow?

 To create these levels, Swamiji studied what has been working for other modern teachers and their communities.
 From India, through Australia, Europe and the USA, different yogic teachers and masters have created variations on the traditional vows of poverty, obedience and celibacy.
 Additionally, some of them have provided both formal and informal ways to take vows.

 In addition, Swamiji describes, “I’ve been inspired and educated by the most committed Svaroopis, as they have consulted with me about how to respond to the Divine Inner Call while they continue to fulfill their commitments to others.”
-These vows maintain yoga’s cherished traditions, values and goals while making them available in our modern and Western world.
+Our five levels of vows maintain yoga’s cherished traditions, values and goals while making them available in our modern and Western world.
 The levels define a spiritual process that unfolds organically for every seeker, thus giving a map wherein you can find your location and chart out your next steps.

 "Where do I live?
 What about work and money?
 And free time?"